Where would you say you are? In an ocean without a life jacket? In a desert with a canteen full of water?

 Investing in creating a sacred space for yourself can not only be a fun project but it can also help you to become more acquainted with who you really are.
 What colors or fragrances make you happy?
 What images or furniture styles inspire you?
 The answers to such questions and others will become an adventurous road to self-discovery all by itself.

 When creating your sacred space, please keep in mind that your intention is to keep the world and its influences out and to allow your inner guide to eventually become a stronger presence.
-So, televisions, radios, even your cell phones should not be allowed into your sacred space.
+So, televisions, radios, and even cell phones should not be allowed into your sacred space.
 Your goal is to eliminate all distractions for the purpose of listening to your own inner wisdom.
 The quiet and stillness will help you stay the course when everyone else is jumping ship.